 CIVIC has been undertaking research on peacekeeping and protection of civilians in South Sudan since 2015.
-Our current research priorities include a focus on early warning and rapid response (EW/RR) as well as civilian harm mitigation.
-Additionally, CIVIC is continuing its research and advocacy in South Sudan to advance the Peacekeeping Program’s six overarching objectives.
+Our current research priorities include a focus on how the Mission is mitigating harm to civilians that could result from its presence, activities, and operations.

 CIVIC’s current work in South Sudan builds on past in-depth field research to document:

 - Why UMISS should continue to focus on threats to civilians in the context of evolving conflict dynamics.